daocunyang/personal-website/README.md

 <hr />
 <h3>Credits</h3>
-Special thanks to William Ngan for <a href="http://williamngan.github.io/pt/">pt.js</a>,  James T. Edmondson for <a href="http://www.losttype.com/font/?name=edmondsans">Edmondsans font</a>, and <a href="https://freegeoip.net/">freegeoip.net</a> for providing free geo-location service.
-My site won't be possible without your efforts.
+Special thanks to William Ngan for <a href="http://williamngan.github.io/pt/">pt.js</a>,  Matt Boldt for <a href="http://www.mattboldt.com/demos/typed-js/">typed.js</a>, James T. Edmondson for <a href="http://www.losttype.com/font/?name=edmondsans">Edmondsans font</a>, and <a href="https://freegeoip.net/">freegeoip.net</a> for providing free geo-location service.